IBM/alexa-skill-watson-assistant/README.md

 ```

 ### 6. Create the OpenWhisk action

-#### Install the CLI
-Install and test the IBM Cloud Functions CLI by following the steps documented [here](https://console.bluemix.net/openwhisk/learn/cli).

 #### Create the OpenWhisk action
 Run these commands to gather Node.js requirements, zip the source files, and upload the zipped files